TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: BUILD_STRING (count)

-   Concatenates *count* strings from the stack and pushes the resulting string onto the stack.
+   Concatenates *count* strings kutoka the stack and pushes the resulting string onto the stack.

    .. versionadded:: 3.6